 2. What does this mean?

-While the clinic will continue to provide fertility treatment over coming months, we will not be treating fertility patients beyond the end of October 2020.
-The Genea Oxford Fertility team will contact all patients who have scheduled appointments or procedures in coming days.
+While the clinic will continue to provide fertility treatment till early October, we will not be treating fertility patients beyond 30 October 2020.
 We understand that our patients and supporters will be surprised and disappointed by this news.
 We too are disappointed.

 3. Why are you closing?